Go to My Ireland

 mm_ten-autumn_walking-festivals mm_ten-autumn_walking-festivals

-6. Fall Walking Festivals
+6. Fall walking festivals

 No denying, there’s something wonderful about a walk through our kaleidoscope of colored forests, glens and coastlines.
 Fall in Ireland is Walking Festival Season, with organized trails turning a simple walk into something special.
 Try the Wicklow Walking Festival, County Wicklow or the Wee Binnian Walking Festival in the Mournes, County Down.